mekkablue/Glyphs-Scripts/README.md

 * **Set Hidden App Preferences:** GUI for reading and setting ‘hidden’ app preferences, which are not listed in the GUI.
 * **Set Label Colors:** Override the default app label colors.
 * **Set Tool Shortcuts:** Set keyboard shortcuts for the tools in the toolbar.
+* **Toggle Horizontal-Vertical:** Toggle frontmost tab between LTR (horizontal) and vertical writing direction.
+Useful for setting a keyboard shortcuts.
+* **Toggle Macro Window Separator:** Toggles the separator position in the Macro Window between 80% and 20%.
 * **Toggle RTL-LTR:** Toggle frontmost tab between LTR and RTL writing direction.
 Useful for setting a keyboard shortcut in System Preferences.
 * **Toggle Script Windows:** Shows or hides all script windows.
 Good for assigning a shortcut in the app settings.
 * **Update git Repositories in Scripts Folder:** Executes a 'git pull' command on all subfolders in the Glyphs Scripts folder.
 Useful if you have a lot of git repos in your Scripts folder.
+* **Navigate > Activate next/previous glyph:** Will activate the next/previous glyph in Edit view for editing.

 ## Build Glyphs